IsraelR1099/ft_malcolm/README.md

 - This method enables MITM attacks, where the attacker can intercept and manipulate traffic.

 ⚠ **Disclaimer**: This tool is for educational and research purposes only.
 Unauthorized use is illegal.

----

-### 🔥 Next Steps

-Would you like to implement packet forwarding to act as a real MITM and capture traffic? 🚀